gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

        target: http://www.wipo.int/treaties/en/ip/
        title: "Convention for the Protection of Literary and Artistic Work"

---- abstract

-The IETF policies about rights in Contributions to the IETF are designed to ensure that such Contributions can be made available to the IETF and Internet communities while permitting the authors to retain as many rights as possible.
-This memo is an update to {{RFC5378}} and retains the same consistent policies about intellectual property rights in Contributiions to the IETF and contains the edits needed to recongize the IETF Intelectual Property Management Corporation (IPMC) as the successor to the IETF Trust.
-This memo updates {{RFC5378}}.

---- middle

 --- copyright

 Copyright (c) 2025 IETF Intellectual Property Management Corporation and the persons identified as the